What Questions Should I Ask When Researching Window Companies?

 - Ask about customizable options

-If you're replacing old windows, now may be a good time to look at different material options.
-Wood, although beautiful, is prone to swelling and rotting, and requires regular maintenance to maintain its appeal.
-Clad windows may just mask problems.
+If you're replacing old windows, now is a great time to consider options for different window materials.
+Wood windows, although beautiful, are prone to swelling and rotting, and requires regular maintenance to maintain its appeal.

-Premium vinyl windows are a great choice, if they are fusion welded and made with reinforced uPVC.
+A typical vinyl window frame may be foam-filled to help with insulation but will lack structural integrity.
+However, Stanek vinyl replacement windows are built to last, using FIBERMAX® and a fusion welding process, which is the strongest and most energy-efficient way to construct a window frame.
+Premium vinyl windows are a great choice if they are fusion welded and made with reinforced uPVC.
 Unplasticized PVC, or uPVC, is eight times more impact resistant than plasticized PVC and has one-eighth of the expansion and contraction potential.
-When you compare the look and feel of quality uPVC vinyl to plasticized vinyl, you can see and feel the difference.
+When you compare the look and feel of quality uPVC vinyl to plasticized vinyl, you can see and feel the difference in quality.

-Vinyl also comes in a variety of colors to complement your home.
-If you like the look of wood but not its upkeep, consider a woodgrain vinyl option.
-Woodgrain offers the look of real thing without the maintenance headaches.
+Our Stanek vinyl windows are also available in a variety of interior and unlimited exterior colors to complement your home.
+If you like the look of wood but don’t like its upkeep, consider a woodgrain vinyl option.
+Woodgrain offers the look of real wood without the maintenance headaches.

 - Make sure the windows are made to fit your openings